pssc/ha-addon-lms/lms/DOCS.md

 ### iFrame

-Sub hassio.local for you network ip or hostname
+substitute hassio.local for you network ip or hostname for home assitant.

 ```
 panel_iframe: